 An in-depth study of techniques and methods.
 Studio assignments, and on-going critiques will guide the student toward a clear understanding of drawing problems and solutions.
 Prerequisites: ART 111, 112.
-(Formerly Art 213)
+Both with a grade of "C" or better.

 ART 249 PHOTOGRAPHY INDEPENDENT STUDY